fireandlion/onedayonebook/index.md

 - Free – Johannesburg, Pretoria
 - R450 – Cape Town, Durban, Port Elizabeth

-  For all other delivery locations and orders over 1,200 copies, please inquire for delivery prices.
+  For all other delivery locations, please inquire for delivery prices.
 All book and delivery prices above are not inclusive of VAT.
 Orders are subject to our [terms and conditions]({{ site.baseurl }}/terms).
   {:.fineprint}

 **Book size** 220mm x 220mm